dimikave/Coding-Assignment/Python_Solution/README.md

 - consumer.py: A class that consumes messages from a specified RabbitMQ queue, processes them and stores them in a database using the Database object of database.py.

 ### Run the code:
-- `python main.py:` if you want to do all tasks in the same file.
+- `python main.py:` Run it if you want to perform all tasks in the same file.
 In any case, this main file works with KeyboardInterruption (Ctrl+C) and loops, thus let it run for a while to publish some messages (got from the API), then make a KeyboardInterruption by pressing Ctrl+C to activate the Consumer loop and consume the messages (and also store them into the database), and then again, make a KeyboardInterruption by pressing Ctrl+C, to end the operation and finally show the contents of the database.
 - `python main_publisher.py:`